 The plain dough is made with enriched flour.
 I find it bakes to a chewy crust that puffs up nicely in the oven and for grilled pizza.
 I also use it to make ham and cheese calzones quite often.

 Trader Joe’s garlic and herb dough

 If you have seen it, but haven’t tried it, you’re probably wondering what the green pizza dough at Trader Joe’s is like.
 It has garlic, basil, and oregano in the dough.
-It’s great for making breadsticks or “white pizza” with either olive oil or an Alfredo sauce.
+It’s great for making breadsticks or “white pizza” with either olive oil, white pizza sauce, or an Alfredo sauce.

 The best recipes for Trader Joe’s pizza dough

 Making pizza?
 Don’t miss these tips on how to make pizza with store bought dough.

 - Pesto pizza.
 A light spread of pesto, topped with grilled chicken, mozzarella cheese, and sliced Roma tomatoes.